sukaizer/sukaizer/README.md

 <br>

 Currently working on :
-- vr game dev using unity
+- VR game dev using unity and Meta Quest 2
+- Learning 3D modelling and dev using Blender

 [Check-out my website !](https://aciorascu.me)